rayoub/rupee/results/benchmarks/README.md

 #### scop_d62

 Subset of scop_d193 that includes all domains for which SSM returns greater than or equal to 50 results.
+In the PLOS ONE 2019 paper we eliminated 131 benchmark structures on behalf of SSM, which in retrospect, was unfair to RUPEE.

 ### CATH benchmarks